Greeneville Christmas ParadeDecember 4, 2016

-“Miracle on Main Street” will be the theme for the 2015 Annual Greeneville Christmas Parade on Sunday, Dec.6, at 2 p.m., according to an announcement made today by the Exchange Clubs of Greeneville and the Greene County Partnership.
+“Tennessee Christmas” will be the theme for the 2016 Annual Greeneville Christmas Parade on Sunday, Dec.4, at 2 p.m., according to an announcement made today by the Exchange Clubs of Greeneville and the Greene County Partnership.

-The parade, which is a project of the Greene County Partnership, is being coordinated by the Partnership and the Breakfast and Noon Exchange Clubs of Greeneville.
+The parade, which is a project of the Greene County Partnership, is being coordinated by the Partnership and the Exchange Clubs of Greeneville.

 The parade will be staged on Bohannon Street, turning left on North Main Street.
 It will then travel through the downtown area on South Main, proceeding to West Main and dispersing on to Carson and West Main streets at the intersection in front of Crescent School.
 Parents should make arrangements to pick up children riding floats in the vacant parking lots along West Main or in the staging area on Bohannon after the parade.